Summer Night Concerts

 The band continues to tour across the country and around the globe, performing a mix of their latest tracks and treasured classics.
 Boyz II Men have made R&B accessible to the masses and have helped the genre come into its own—and fans throughout the world flock to see them perform at sold out shows.
 The group recently signed a publishing and recording deal with BMG, so fans can expect new music from their old favourite in the coming year.

-Concerts are performed in the outdoor venue, the PNE Amphitheatre on the WestJet Concert Stage.
+Concerts are performed in the outdoor venue, the PNE Amphitheatre.
 Please be advised, this concert venue has a capacity limit and, for everyone’s safety, we will need to close the venue once this capacity has been reached.
-The Amphitheatre will open for each concert starting at 7pm.
+The Amphitheatre will open for each concert starting at 6:30pm.
 This is an outdoor venue and as such, refunds are not given due to inclement weather.

 Available on a first come, first served basis.
 Bleachers and standing floor options available.
-Reserved seating available at stage front in the WestJet Fan Zone and in a reserved bleacher section for select shows.
+Reserved seating available at stage front and in a reserved bleacher section for select shows.
 Lawn Chairs are not permitted in the venue.

 Cameras & videos: